Maia-DAO/ecosystem-docs/versioned_docs/version-Ulysses/concepts/overview/unified-liquidity/01-ulysses-unified-pools.md

 |  1 | 52 | 56 |
 |  2 | 48 | 54 |

-### Both pools' bandwidths are below their targets:
+### Both Pools' bandwidths are below their targets:
 When depositing assets in this scenario, the transfered amount will be distributed to the lowest bandwidth until they are equal, then evenly between them.
 So 2 tokens for destination 2's bandwidth and then 4 for each bandwidth.

 | Destination | Initial State  | Final State |